snabbco/snabb/src/program/lwaftr/doc/configuration.md

 The `softwire` clauses define the set of softwires to provision.
 Each softwire associates an IPv4 address, a PSID, and a B4 address.
 It also contains a `port-set` container which defines the IPv4 address that has been provisioned by an lwAFTR.
-See RFC 7597 for more detaisl on the PSID scheme for how to share IPv4 addresses.
+See RFC 7597 for more details on the PSID scheme for how to share IPv4 addresses.

 For example: